lucasvr/hdf5-udf/README.md

 - `lib.getDims("DatasetName")`: number of dimensions in DatasetName and their sizes
 - `lib.getType("DatasetName")`: dataset type of DatasetName.
-See below for a list of supported dataset types.
+See below for a list of supported dataset types
+- `lib.string(member)`: get the value of a string datatype
+- `lib.setString(member, value)`: write the given value to a string datatype.
+   This API does boundary checks to prevent buffer overflows

 The user-provided function must be named `dynamic_dataset`.
 That function takes no input and produces no output; data exchange is